vidyavrat/core-docs/docs/concepts/native-interop.rst

 In this document we will dive a little bit deeper into all three ways of doing "native interoperability" that are available on the .NET platform.

-To refresh your memory, the two main ways of doing native interoperability are:

-* Platform Invoke (P/Invoke)
-* COM interoperability

 There are a couple of reasons why you would want to call into native code:

 * Operating Systems come with a large volume of APIs that are